 The library is one of my very favorite places!
-I love the smell and colors of the books, the quiet whispers, the fun of browsing through the world at my fingertips.
+I love the smell and different colors of the books, the quiet whispers, and the fun of browsing through the world at my fingertips.
 I always feel like I am on a bit of a treasure hunt.
-We try to go exploring at the library once a week.

 Did you know that most libraries offer much, much more than just books?
-I spent some time on my library’s website and was quite surprised at what I found!
-I made a library scavenger hunt that you and your kiddos can use to do a little detective work at your library.
+I spent some time on my library’s website, and I was quite surprised at what I found!
+I made a library scavenger hunt that you and your kiddos can use to do a little detective work of your own at your local library.
 You can download it at the end of this post.

 We’ll start with the easy stuff.
-Most libraries will have this list:
+Most libraries will have these:

 - private study rooms

-- computer for games – usually in the kid section
+- a computer for games – usually in the kid section

 - tax forms – might only be out at tax time